AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 ### Select file {#select-file}

-Select **[!UICONTROL Select from computer]** to upload a CSV file from your local system.
+Choose **[!UICONTROL Select from computer]** to upload a CSV file from your local system.
 Alternatively, you can drag and drop the CSV file you want to upload into the [!UICONTROL Drag and drop a CSV file] panel.

 >[!TIP]
 >